 What you can do

-- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.

-- Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medications, vitamins and supplements you're taking.

 - Write down questions to ask your doctor.